yaml/yaml-spec/spec/spec.md

 value of several key: value pairs and a mapping could even contain itself as a key or a value.

-When appropriate, it is convenient to consider sequences and mappings together, as _collections_.
-In this view, sequences are treated as mappings with integer keys starting at zero.
-Having a unified collections view for sequences and mappings is helpful both for theoretical analysis and for creating practical YAML tools and APIs.
-This strategy is also used by the JavaScript programming language.

 #### #.
 Tags